oracle-livelabs/adb/shared/adb-refreshable-clones/adb-refreshable-clones.md

-﻿# Create Refreshable Clones in Autonomous Database
+﻿# Create Refreshable Clones in Autonomous AI Database

 _**Important:** This lab uses features which are not available on Oracle's Always Free databases or on the Oracle LiveLabs Sandbox hosted environments (the Green button).
 If you run this lab using an Always Free database or a LiveLabs Sandbox environment, you can only review the steps and later practice the steps using your organization’s own tenancy._

 ## Introduction

-One of the most widely used features in Autonomous Database Serverless is the ability to clone your database, no matter how big or small, with little to no effort.
+One of the most widely used features in Autonomous AI Database Serverless is the ability to clone your database, no matter how big or small, with little to no effort.

   ![ALT text is not available for this image](images/2673172546.jpg)